the-loudspeaker/query-application/README.md

 Some queries which start with `delete`, `update`, `insert` and `drop` keywords don't actually return a response but affect rows.
 Application emulates this by identifying these words and not showing a table for them.
 But it `updates the statistics of time, size and rows`.

 The application uses ReactJS framework and [Material UI components](https://mui.com/material-ui/getting-started/) of Button, Table and TextArea to build some of the functional components that are displayed.
 The application handles large amounts of data as shown in the video.
 Using `React.useState` various state variables are used and managed across the application.
 The application implements all of the above mentioned featuers of paginatiion, sort, recent queries, favourites, etc.
+Timestamp of recent and favourite queries is also saved along with them.
+Clicking on them pastes the query in textbox.
+Submit and favourite buttons aren't active untill the size of the query is 8 characters.

 The basic wireframe of the design before starting is attached below:
 ### Solution design: